Who We Are

 - Year Long Study – ISEC sponsors research into a focused topic each year to ensure progress in a discipline within the space elevator project.
 The first was in 2010 and evaluated the threat of space debris.
 The second study, and resulting report, focused for the Concept of Operations of space elevators.
 The current study is focusing on tether climber designs.
 The 2014 topic has been chosen: Space Elevator Architectures and Roadmaps.
 The products from these studies are reports that are published to show progress in the development of space elevators.

 - International Cooperation – The ISEC supports many activities around the globe to ensure that space elevators keep progressing towards a developmental program.
 International activities include coordinating with the two other major societies focusing on space elevators; Japanese Space Elevator Association & EuroSpaceward.
 In addition, ISEC supports symposia and presentations at the International Academy of Astronautics and the International Astronautical Federation Congress each year.

-- Publications – ISEC publishes a monthly e-Newsletter, its yearly study reports and an annual technical journal [CLIMB] to help spread information about Space Elevators.
+- Publications – ISEC publishes a monthly e-Newsletter, yearly study reports, a technical journal [CLIMB] and a magazine [Via Ad Astra] to help spread information about Space Elevators.

 - Reference Material – ISEC is building a Space Elevator Library, including a reference database of Space Elevator related papers and publications.

 - Outreach – People need to be made aware of the idea of a Space Elevator.
 Our Outreach activity is responsible for providing the blueprint to reach societal, governmental, educational, and media institutions and expose them to the need for a Space Elevator.
 ISEC members are readily available to speak at conferences and other public events in support of the Space Elevator.
 In addition to our monthly e-Newsletter, we are also on Facebook, Linked In, and Twitter.